lqez/flying-bootstrap/README.md

 ------

  1. Clone or download flying-bootstrap.
- 1. Put `fb.js` and `fb.css` into your html file. `fb.css` must be included after bootstrap css.
+ 2. Put `fb.js` and `fb.css` into your html file. `fb.css` must be included after bootstrap css.
+ 3. It'll be better to pull `btn-navbar` to left in navbar.
- 1. Enjoy!
+ 4. Enjoy!

 Author